altanpazarli/rss_annotation_tool_test/README.md

 * Mobile Browsers

 ### Risks
-App will be public, so below concerns should be reviewed
+The app will be public, so below concerns should be reviewed
 * Load test
-* Performans test
+* Performance test
 * Security test

 ### Environment